 Homes in most neighborhoods may have no more than four domestic animals per parcel.
 For service or to make a complaint, call 805-517-6267.

 Coyotes, bobcats, skunks, even mountain lions and bears live with us in and near Moorpark.
 Make sure to be wildlife cautious.
-For more information, contact the California Department of Fish and Game at 858-467-4201.
+For more information, contact the California Department of Fish and Wildlife at 858-467-4201.
 Small injured wild animals such as birds can be taken to Wildlife Care of Ventura County.
 Call 805-581-3911 for more information.